SisyphianLiger/dream_mail/README.md

     1. Echo      --> To create the webserver and be able to handle errors from Handlers
     2. Htmx      --> To minimize Front End and focus purely on the prompt
-    3. Templ     --> A Go framework to create front end components
+    3. Templ     --> To create the loyout form in html that go can then run

 I have also added a couple of Go dependencies that help with security and formatting